Creating and maintaining an inclusive community that

 financial aid and a limited number of small merit scholarships.
 This

-year, approximately 250 students are receiving over $2.2 million in
+year, approximately 250 students are receiving more than $2.9 million in

 In addition to striving to create a